 If your child has a religious exemption to any vaccine which was signed prior to March 1, 2014, new documentation for your child is required.
-Please do one of the following BEFORE February 17, 2016.
+If your child has since received these vaccines, please present the dates on a Certificate of Immunization form, available at your child's school.
+If your child has not received these vaccines, please do one of the following BEFORE February 17, 2016.
 If we do not have documentation prior to this date, your child will be excluded from school beginning that day until documentation is provided.

-A District Wellness Council was created in 2006 to assist the superintendent in the implementation of the district’s wellness policy and to serve as a resource to schools as they implement their own wellness initiatives.
-Over the years, our schools have encouraged healthy lifestyles in multiple ways:
+A District Wellness Council was created in 2006 to implement the district’s wellness policy and to serve as a resource to schools as they implement their own wellness initiatives.
+Our schools have encourage healthy lifestyles through walking trails and running paths for on-site use during recess and lunch, regular Walk/Bike to School Day events, tasting tables to encourage children to try new, locally grown fruits and vegetables, and school gardens to teach students how to grow and enjoy fresh produce.

 The Corvallis School District does not discriminate on the basis of age, citizenship, color, disability, gender expression, gender identity, national origin, parental or marital status, race, religion, sex, or sexual orientation in its programs and activities, and provides equal access to designated youth groups.
 The following person has been designated to handle inquiries regarding discrimination: Jennifer Duvall, Human Resources Director, email@example.com

 541-757-5840 | 1555 SW 35th Street, Corvallis, OR 97333